Alorel/memoise-decorator/README.md

 # Compatibility

 The library's only goal is to be compatible with Typescript 5 decorators which, at the time of writing, use the [2022-03 stage 3 decorators proposal](https://2ality.com/2022/10/javascript-decorators.html).
+The bulk of your inputs' validation is offloaded to Typescript as well.

 # Usage
 ## Basic Usage